Get Warehouse

 Managing Damaged Cargo and Counting Methods

-1. Individual Item Count: This method is precise but labor-intensive, especially for large shipments.
+1. Individual Item Count: This method is highly accurate, but it can be labor-intensive, especially for large shipments.

 Leveraging Technology to Improve Efficiency